openthread/ot-reference-release/README.md

 - Firmware
 - Change log
 - Quick start guide

+With `REFERENCE_TYPE` it's possible to only generate the specified type of reference release.
+If set to `CLI`, only CLI firmware for hardware type specified by `REFERENCE_PLATFORM` is generated.
+If set to `OTBR`, only OTBR reference release which contains Raspberry Pi image and a RCP firmware will be generated.
+If this variable is not specified, all types of reference releases are generated.

 **Note**: Currently, only the following boards are supported for CLI/RCP firmwares: